 Stockton High School was a girls’ school, which changed its name to the well-known Queen Victoria High School in 1902.
 The former Queen Vic buildings no longer exist, but the site was opposite St. Peter’s Church on Yarm Road, Stockton.

-In 2019, we will celebrate the 120th anniversary of the foundation of the Former Students’ Association.
-We are proud that, from 2018, our School House system reflects our rich history, with each student assigned to and representing Victoria, Cleveland and Woodside houses from the start of the new academic year.
+In 2019, we celebrated the 120th anniversary of the foundation of the Former Students’ Association.
+Our school House system reflects our rich history, with each student assigned to and representing Victoria, Cleveland and Woodside Houses.

 Are you a former pupil of QVHS, The Cleveland School or Teesside High?
 We would love for you to register your details to our alumni database here.